-- the continued expansion of Internet usage and the number of organizations adopting or expanding intranets; - the continued adoption of "cloud" infrastructure by organizations; - the ability of the infrastructures implemented by organizations to support an increasing number of users and services; - the continued development of new and improved services for implementation across the Internet and between the Internet and intranets; - the adoption of data security measures as it pertains to data encryption and data loss prevention technologies; - continued access to mobile API's, APPs and application stores with Apple, Google and Microsoft; - government regulation of the Internet and governmental and non-governmental requirements and standards with respect to data security and privacy; and - general economic conditions in the markets in which we, our customers and our suppliers operate.
+- the continued expansion of Internet usage and the number of organizations adopting or expanding intranets; - the continued adoption of "cloud" infrastructure by organizations; - the ability of the infrastructures implemented by organizations to support an increasing number of users and services; - the continued development of new and improved services for implementation across the Internet and between the Internet and intranets; - the adoption of data security measures as it pertains to data encryption and data loss prevention technologies; - continued access to mobile API's, APPs and application stores with Apple, Google and Microsoft; - government regulation of the Internet and governmental and non-governmental requirements and standards with respect to data security and privacy; and - general economic conditions in either domestic or international markets, including inflation and fluctuations in supply chains and conditions resulting from geopolitical uncertainty and instability or war, including the significant military action against Ukraine launched by Russia.

-In 2020, global and regional economies around the world and financial markets remained volatile as a result of a multitude of factors, including economic and political uncertainty, terrorism, governmental instability and other factors.
+In 2021, global and regional economies around the world and financial markets remained volatile as a result of a multitude of factors, including economic and political uncertainty, the COVID-19 pandemic, terrorism, governmental instability and other factors.
 During this period, many organizations limited their expenditures and a significant portion of such organizations have remained reluctant to increase expenditures.
+Global supply chain disruptions as of the second half of 2021 also impact the availability and pricing of raw products and results in prolonged shipping and delivery times.
 If challenging conditions continue or worsen, it may cause our customers to reduce or postpone their technology spending significantly, which could result in reductions in sales of our products, longer sales cycles, slower adoption of new technologies and increased price competition.